Labor Practice Initiatives

 Labor risk assessment

-In order to verify that we are complying with the appropriate labor practices in our own business activities, we implement a risk assessment of labor problems including overwork, implement measures in a timely manner, and establish a framework for resolving issues.
+To ensure compliance with fair labor practices in our own business activities, we conduct labor risk assessments—including risks of overwork—for all new business initiatives.
+We have also established a framework that enables timely implementation of countermeasures and resolution of issues when risks are identified.
 Especially, we assign a human resources area specialist as the person in charge of human resources when launching a newsubsidiary so that the organization functions in a healthy manner to accomplish goals and to make sure that the affiliate employees do not ruin their health.

-In our existing businesses as well, we are conducting assessments of the risk of overwork occurrences and implementing corrective measures for the purpose of compliance with the “Article 36 agreement.”
+In our existing businesses as well, we continuously conduct risk assessments and implement corrective measures to address the risk of overwork for the purpose of compliance with the “Article 36 agreement.”
 Specifically, we adjust the working hours particularly for employees who are projected to work long hours according to a simulation of monthly and annual working hours using the attendance management system by verifying each individual situation, considering countermeasures, and reporting on each case one by one to management.
-Moreover, we assess the actual working conditions through regular “service overtime surveys” of all employees and conduct educational activities through “employee attitude surveys concerning overtime work.”
+Moreover, we conduct regular “unpaid overtime surveys” covering all employees to identify actual conditions and ensure proper payment of overtime allowances.
+In addition, we carry out awareness-raising initiatives through employee attitude surveys on overtime work.
 Through regular reporting to the Division Heads Meeting and the Occupational Safety and Health Committee about such initiatives and the overwork situation, we verify the effects of risk reduction while also further strengthening the initiatives.

 Labor-related compliance